-Ferritin is a water soluble, globular protein that can be mainly found in the liver and is responsible for iron storage.
+Ferritin is a water soluble, globular protein found in the liver and it is responsible for iron storage.
 The molecule is composed of an apoferritin shell which comprises heavy and light subunits that are surrounded by a crystalline core that is made up of phosphate and iron oxide.
-Apoferritin has the ability to bind to free ferrous iron and then store this in a ferric state.
+Apoferritin binds to free ferrous iron and then it stores this in a ferric state.
 Free iron is toxic to cells and the body has developed an elaborate set of protective mechanisms in order to bind iron in a number of different tissue compartments.
 Within the cells, iron can be found to be stored complexed to protein as either a ferritin or hemosiderin.

-The measurement of serum ferritin can be carried out routinely and is a particularly useful indicator for the early detection of iron deficiency (anemia) in apparently healthy people.
+Ferritin is synthesized in; the liver, spleen and many other body tissues.
+The measurement of serum levels can be carried out routinely.
+It is a useful indicator for the early detection of iron deficiency (anemia) in apparently healthy people.
 It is also regarded as clinically significant when monitoring the iron status for renal dialysis patients, blood donors and pregnant women.
-Early method that were utilised to detect iron levels were lacking in sensitivity and very invasive (causing unnecessary trauma to patients).
-Current immunoassay procedure to determine ferritin levels in serum offer better sensitivity and are non-invasive (very little patient discomfort).
+Early methods that were used to detect iron levels were lacking in sensitivity and very invasive (causing unnecessary trauma to patients).
+The current procedure to determine levels in serum offer better sensitivity and are non-invasive (very little patient discomfort).

-The minimum sensitivity detection limit of ferritin using this human ferritin ELISA kit was approximately 0.53 ng/ml.
-The dynamic assay range for this kit is 5.0 – 1000.0 ng/ml.
+The minimum sensitivity detection limit of human ferritin using current ferritin ELISA kit was approximately 0.04 ng/ml.
+The dynamic range for this assay is 5.0 – 1000.0 ng/ml.

 - Ferritin as a Tumor Marker.
 J. Clin.
 Immunoassay (1983) 6/3: 234-240.
 Drysdale, J.W.